jrpotter/notebook/notes/formal-system/index.md

 %%ANKI
 Cloze
-A {metalanguage} refers to the {language used to talk about a formal system}.
+A {metalanguage} refers to the {language used to talk *about* a formal system}.
 Reference: “Formal System,” in _Wikipedia_, May 10, 2024, [https://en.wikipedia.org/w/index.php?title=Formal_system](https://en.wikipedia.org/w/index.php?title=Formal_system&oldid=1223254138).
 <!--ID: 1721561534185-->
 END%%

 %%ANKI
 Cloze
-An {object language} refers to the {formal language found in a formal system}.
+An {object} language refers to the {formal language found in a formal system}.
 Reference: “Formal System,” in _Wikipedia_, May 10, 2024, [https://en.wikipedia.org/w/index.php?title=Formal_system](https://en.wikipedia.org/w/index.php?title=Formal_system&oldid=1223254138).
 <!--ID: 1721561534189-->
 END%%

 %%ANKI
 Basic
-In a discussion of propositional logic, what is the metalanguage?
+In a discussion of propositional logic, what does the metalanguage refer to?
-Back: English (or whatever natural language is being used).
+Back: The natural language being used to describe propositional logic.
 Reference: “Formal System,” in _Wikipedia_, May 10, 2024, [https://en.wikipedia.org/w/index.php?title=Formal_system](https://en.wikipedia.org/w/index.php?title=Formal_system&oldid=1223254138).
 <!--ID: 1721561534194-->
 END%%

 %%ANKI
 Basic
-In a discussion of propositional logic, what is the object language?
+In a discussion of propositional logic, what does the object language refer to?
 Back: The formal language of propositional logic.
 Reference: “Formal System,” in _Wikipedia_, May 10, 2024, [https://en.wikipedia.org/w/index.php?title=Formal_system](https://en.wikipedia.org/w/index.php?title=Formal_system&oldid=1223254138).
 <!--ID: 1721561534200-->